shijithpk/2024_maps_supplement/README.md

 ### Corrections
 * Apr 20, 2024 -- Thanks to Srinivasan Ramani of Hindu for pointing this out, had interchanged the names and election commission ids of two lok sabha seats in Assam -- "Diphu (ex Autonomous District)" and "Kaziranga (ex Kaliabor)".
 They should be associated with the right seats now.

+### Update for J&K assembly map (Aug 9, 2024)

+The map is based on [this pdf](https://ceojk.nic.in/pdf/J&K%20AC%20map%20new.pdf) from the J&K chief electoral officer's website and an official-ish geojson from [a NIC map server](https://webgis1.nic.in/publishing/rest/services/election/election/MapServer/3).
+Hat-tip to Arun Ganesh aka planemad who pointed out the NIC map server in one of his gists.
+And if that govt pdf gets taken down for any reason, I've hosted it [here too](source_maps/j_and_k_source_2.pdf).

+The geojson from the map server had actually mixed up the assembly seat numbers and names, but that's ok, i'm just thankful there's something out there with correct-ish borders.
+I've fixed the seat numbers and names using the government pdf.

+(If you want the geojson to look like J&K in the pdf, you'll need to 'reproject' it from EPSG:4326 to EPSG:7755.)

+Now as the assembly election approaches, there's a chance that the election commission might change the seat numbers up, it's unlikely, but in case they do, will update it in this geojson as well.

+I've tried to be a little more inclusive and generated Urdu and Hindi versions of all the seat names and district names using Claude Sonnet 3.5.
+This should help the national media and the local media in J&K a bit.
+Most of the transliterations should be ok, but please cross-check and correct them before using them in production.
+(And if any of the spellings are drastically wrong, let me know by raising a github issue or mailing me on mail@shijith.com and I'll fix them.)

+And speaking of production, please don't use the geojson as is.
+Convert it into a topojson and use that, it'll much smaller in filesize, your user will thank you :)

+Lastly, there is feature numbered 9999 in the geojson, it's the part of J&K occupied/controlled/administered(take your pick) by Pakistan.
+If you want to show J&K as the Indian government defines it, you'll have to show that area too.